CabboShiba/KeyAuth-Server-Emulator/README.md

 # License

-Repostory and Bypass under License GNU General Public License, version 3 (GPLv3).
+The Repository and the Project are under License GNU General Public License, version 3 (GPLv3).

 You are not allowed to resell the program, or the source sode.